The perfect baked potato is just a few simple steps away. Follow this easy method and get fluffy, delicious baked potatoes in the oven every time!

 How to Make Baked Potatoes in the Instant Pot

 Again, if you are in a pinch, the Instant Pot can do the trick!
-However, this method comes with the same caveat as the microwave method: the texture will not be as perfect as it is from the oven.
+This method is great if you need your oven for another dish.
+However, this method comes with the same caveat as the microwave method.
+The texture will not be as perfect as it is from the oven.
 First, put a cup of water and the trivet into the Instant Pot.
 Next, poke holes all over the potatoes and place on the trivet.
-Cook on manual on high pressure for 14 minutes.
-Once the timer goes off, let the pressure naturally release for 20-30 minutes.
+Then, cook on manual on high pressure for 14 minutes.
+Finally, once the timer goes off, let the pressure naturally release for 20-30 minutes.
+Then, add your toppings and enjoy your perfect baked potato!

 More Potato Side Dishes

 Potatoes are so versatile and go well with many meats and vegetables.
-Here are a few of our favorites:
+After you’ve tried our Perfect Baked Potatoes, venture out to our other favorites!

 - Pesto Potatoes – These diced potatoes are coated in pesto and roasted to perfection.
 So easy and packed with flavor!